bephrem1/OptimizeAirbnb/README.md

 Big O notation never really hit me until I saw how the idea of efficiency can have so much of a time impact on operations.
 Having *thousands* upon *thousands* of listings makes data processing time crucial.</br>

+-Breaking Problems Down: Many tasks that I either didn't know how to do or wanted to find the best way to do required me to pull out a notepad and write every step I needed to do in plain English.
+This process of solving the problem by hand before coding anything gives me more confidence now to solve complex problems as I can just learn how to solve the mini-steps I don't know and do the mini-steps I do know. </br>

 -NoSQL means "Not Only SQL", not literally no SQL... </br>

 -Using Google Charts to display the data dynamically </br>